opitzconsulting/uitest.js/README.md

 * `intercept({scriptUrl: 'someScriptUrl', fnName: 'someFnName', callback: callback})` Intercepts all calls to functions with the given name in scripts with the given scriptUrl.
 The function does not need to be a global function, but may also be a nested function definition.
-The callback is called using dependency injection, see below.
-The argument with the name `delegate` will contain the following data: `{fn: ..., self: ..., args: ...}`, allowing access to the original function, the original `this` and `arguments` properties.
+The callback is called using dependency injection, using the argument names of the original function and all global variables.
+The argument with the special name `$delegate` will contain the following data: `{fn: ..., name: 'someFnName, self: ..., args: ...}`, allowing access to the original function, the original `this` and `arguments` properties.
+The original function can be called by calling the given `fn` function.

 * `readySensors(['xhr', '...'])`
 Sets the ready sensors to be used.
 For every sensor name used here a sensorFactory needs to be registered first.
 Details see below.